knocklabs/javascript/examples/slack-kit-example/README.md

 ### Environment variables

 All of these values are sourced from environment variables.
 The example app will check for these values as the first step.
+Make a copy of `.env.sample` using the following command: `cp .env.sample .env.local`

 | Env Var                            | Description                                                                                                                                                                                                                                                                                   |
 | ---------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |